samuelabhishek/ShopifyDSChallenge/README.md

 * The data contains outlier transactions from stores 42 and 78
 * Store 42:
     * Sneakers priced at $352
-    * Over 2000 units of sneakers sold in a single order in some cases
+    * Over 2000 units of sneakers sold in a single order by user_id '604'.
 * Store 78:
     * Sneakers priced at $25,725
     * upto 6 sneakers sold in a single order